How to Use the Chevy Silverado Drive Modes and Transfer Case

 Also, the terrain mode is good for pulling a boat out of the water.
 Another beneficial feature of Terrain mode is that it automatically applies light braking when you pull your foot off of the accelerator pedal.

 If you want to enjoy the pinnacle of on-road performance for the Silverado, select the Sport drive mode.
 It provides a more responsive and controlled driving experience.
 Also, while in Sport mode, the Silverado will shift automatically.

 Snow mode is terrific to have if you live in a location with messy winter weather.
 It provides enhanced traction during slippery conditions.
 Also, Snow mode adjusts the acceleration for a smoother launch.

 Do you need to tow a heavy trailer or a large and heavy load?
 Select Tow/Haul mode.
-It changes the transmission shift points to accommodate for the trailer or load that you tow.
+It changes the transmission shift points to accommodate your trailer or load.